konflux-ci/konflux-ci/docs/github-secrets.md

 The same secret described there, should be deployed to the `build-service` and `integration-service` namespaces as well.

-To do that, repeat the `kubectl create secret` command described there for the `pipelines-as-code` namespace also to those namespace:
+:gear: Repeat the `kubectl create secret` command described there for the `pipelines-as-code` namespace, also for those namespace:

 ```bash
 kubectl -n pipelines-as-code create secret generic pipelines-as-code-secret \